pryre/robin/README.md

-# rtob
+# rboin
-A real-time offboard flight controller for low level interfacing in ROS
+The ROS Offboard Integration for the Naze32